Haldrion/rcos-status-updates/fall_2018/week_08.md

 > Shrink PCB design to reduce cost

 > Verify PCB design with a professor? (in case we go with a cheap
-> fabriction which does not provide design checking)
+> fabrication which does not provide design checking)

-> Find a low-cost PCB fabriction service and get some PCBs fabricated (Basic PCB?)
+> Find a low-cost PCB fabrication service and get some PCBs fabricated (Basic PCB?)

 > Give dimensions to Anton so he can finish the enclosure design